binbang12/minimalistphotography/Readme.md

 **Potential Message:**

-Small little thing, to help give the sub a lively feeling, we ask that you upvote posts that you see.
+Small thing:  to help give the sub a lifely feeling, we ask that you upvote posts on the sub.
 This is not mandatory, as we can not tell you how to vote, however it would be appreciated.

 ### Rules
 ---